mohammadbashiri/fitgabor/README.md

 # Fit Gabor

-If you have a neuron model and you want to find the gabor filter that maximizes the activity of your model neuron, this tool might come handy.
+If you have a neuron model and you want to find the gabor filter that maximizes the activity of your model neuron, this tool might come handy - it finds the input arguments to a gabor-generating function via gradient descent.

 ## Example